Reshard Cliett: Houston Texans

 Cliett was selected in the sixth round (211th overall) of the 2015 NFL draft by the Houston Texans.
 He signed his rookie contract on May 8, 2015.
-He was placed on injured reserve with a knee injury on September 1, 2015.
+Cliett was placed on injured reserve with a knee injury on September 1.

 On September 3, 2016, Cliett was released by the Texans.

 Denver Broncos

 On September 13, 2016, Cliett was signed to the practice squad of the Denver Broncos.
-He was released on October 18, 2016.
+He was released by the Broncos on October 18.

 New York Jets

 On October 26, 2016, Cliett was signed to the New York Jets' practice squad.
-He was released by the Jets on November 1, 2016.
+He was released by the Jets on November 1.

 Arizona Cardinals

 On November 22, 2016, Cliett was signed to the Arizona Cardinals' practice squad.
-He was released on December 6, 2016, but was re-signed on December 13, 2016.
+He was released by Arizona on December 6, but was re-signed on December 13.

 Tennessee Titans

 On January 3, 2017, Cliett signed a reserve/future contract with the Tennessee Titans.
-On May 15, 2017, he was waived by the Titans.
+On May 15, he was waived by the Titans.

 Kansas City Chiefs

 On May 16, 2017, Cliett was claimed off waivers by the Kansas City Chiefs.
-He was waived/injured on August 6, 2017, and placed on injured reserve.
-He was released on August 12, 2017.
+He was waived/injured on August 6, and placed on injured reserve.
+Cliett was released by the Chiefs on August 12.

 Minnesota Vikings

 On March 29, 2018, Cliett signed with the Minnesota Vikings.
-He was waived on September 1, 2018, and was signed to the practice squad the next day.
-He signed a reserve/future contract with the Vikings on January 2, 2019.
+He was waived on September 1, and was re-signed to the practice squad the next day.
+Cliett signed a reserve/future contract with the Vikings on January 2, 2019.

 On August 31, 2019, Cliett was waived by the Vikings.
-He was re-signed to the practice squad on December 3, 2019.
-His practice squad contract with the team expired on January 20, 2020.
+He was re-signed to the practice squad on December 3.
+Cliett's practice squad contract with the team expired on January 20, 2020.